FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Methodology

 Figure \ref{fig:additional_nodes} illustrates appending these additional nodes using these approaches.
 The dashed line shows which nodes are added as part of these additional nodes.
 For subgraph-level training, specifically for node-level tasks, the newly appended nodes do not contribute to the weight update as the loss is not backpropagated based on the predictions of these nodes.
 This is done since the appended nodes might contain information from the test nodes.
-Therefore, a boolean array $mask_i$ is created for each subgraph $G_i$ such that $True$ is set for nodes that actually belong to the subgraph $G_i$ (not as an Extra Node or Cluster Node) and are training nodes; otherwise, $False$. \begin{lemma} Models with $1$ layer of GNN cannot distinguish between $G$ and $\mathcal{G}_s$ when \textbf{Extra Nodes} method is used. \end{lemma} \begin{proof} In Appendix \ref{app:proof_lemma_extra_node_good}. \end{proof} Using the \textbf{Cluster Nodes} approach to append additional nodes to subgraphs is better for two reasons: \begin{itemize} \item From Equation \ref{eq:egi_cgi}, we can say that $\sum_i|\mathcal{E}_{G_i}| \geq \sum_i|\mathcal{C}_{G_i}|$ This is because, using Extra Nodes, we add all the neighboring nodes.
+Therefore, a boolean array $mask_i$ is created for each subgraph $G_i$ such that $True$ is set for nodes that actually belong to the subgraph $G_i$ (not as an Extra Node or Cluster Node) and are training nodes; otherwise, $False$. \begin{lemma} Models with $1$ layer of GNN cannot distinguish between $G$ and $\mathcal{G}_s$ when \textbf{Extra Nodes} method is used.
+(Proof in Appendix \ref{app:proof_lemma_extra_node_good}) \end{lemma} Using the \textbf{Cluster Nodes} approach to append additional nodes to subgraphs is better for two reasons: \begin{itemize}[leftmargin=*] \item From Equation \ref{eq:egi} and \ref{eq:cgi}, we can say that $\sum_i|\mathcal{E}_{G_i}| \geq \sum_i|\mathcal{C}_{G_i}|$.
+This is because, using Extra Nodes, we add all the neighboring nodes.
 However, using Cluster Nodes, we only add one representative node for each neighboring cluster.
-Hence, the time taken to train and infer these modified subgraphs with Cluster Nodes is less than or equal to that with Extra Nodes.
+Hence, the time taken to train and infer these modified subgraphs with Cluster Nodes is at most that with Extra Nodes.

 \item Lemma \ref{lemma:extra_node_good} shows that the Extra Nodes approach reduces the information loss due to partitioning for $1$ Layer of GNN.
 However, with multiple layers of GNN, longer dependencies are not captured.
 In contrast, the Cluster Nodes approach overcomes this by computing a single Cluster Node's representation as a combination of features of all the nodes present in the corresponding cluster.
 This results in sharing further node information in $1$-hop.
 Additionally, the transfer of information from one cluster to another is captured. \end{itemize}